 TGay Editor: Change the text in P300L17-37 as follows:

 The initiator shall initiate the hybrid beamforming sounding subphase a SIFS following the reception of the announcement acknowledgement frame(s) from the responder(s), if required, or immediately following the transmission of the DMG CTS-to-self from the initiator.
-In the hybrid beamforming sounding subphase, the initiator shall transmit transmit one or more EDMG BRP-TX packets to the remaining responders in the MU group.
+In the hybrid beamforming sounding subphase, the initiator shall transmit an EDMG BRP-TX packet to the responders in the MU group.
 Each EDMG BRP-TX packet shall include a BRP frame with an EDMG BRP Request element with the Digital BF Request field set to 1 indicating a request for performing digital beamforming, and the Feedback Type field set to 1 for MU transmission.
 For digital beamforming feedback in the EDMG OFDM mode, the Nc Index field is set to the number of columns, Nc, in the compressed beamforming feedback matrix minus 1.
-Each EDMG BRP-TX packet shall be separated by a SIFS.
-Each transmitted EDMG BRP-TX packet is used to train one or more transmit sectors based on the AWVs of the DMG antennas selected during the hybrid beamforming announcement phase.
-In each EDMG BRP-TX packet, the initiator shall include, for each selected transmit sector, TRN subfields in the TRN field for the remaining responders to perform receive AWV sounding.
-Each BRP-TX packet shall use the TX sector combination selected in the announcement phase in the transmission of the TRN subfield.
-For each EDMG BRP-TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0.
-The parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set in such a manner that the number of TRN subfields included in the TRN field used for receive AWV sounding is the maximum number of receive sectors across all the remaining responders based on the feedback from all the remaining responders in the SISO phase.
+The RA field in the BRP frame shall be set to the broadcast address.
+Each BRP-TX packet shall use the TX sector combination selected in the announcement phase in the transmission of the whole TRN field.
+In the EDMG BRP-TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0.
+The TXVECTOR parameter RX_TRN_PER_TX_TRN shall be set to 0 and EDMG_TRN_M shall be set to a value based on the desired configuration.

-The initiator may transmit each EDMG BRP-TX packet to train multiple TX DMG antennas simultaneously to reduce the sounding time.
-The TX Antenna Mask field within each EDMG BRP-TX packet shall indicate the TX DMG antenna(s) which is being used by the initiator to transmit the EDMG BRP-TX packet.
-The BRP CDOWN field within each EDMG BRP-TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the initiator in the sounding subphase.
+The TX Antenna Mask field within the EDMG BRP-TX packet shall indicate the TX DMG antenna(s) which is being used by the initiator to transmit the EDMG BRP-TX packet.

 References: